 - Place chocolate chips into an unzipped sandwich bag.
 Microwave 30 seconds.
 Gently massage the bag.
 Keep microwaving in 15 second intervals until the chocolate has fully melted.
 Push all of the chocolate to one corner of the bag.
 Cut a small hole then pipe over the tarts.
 Let the chocolate harden before serving.
 Store in an airtight container in the refrigerator for up to 1 week.

 Disclosure: This post is sponsored by Naturally More and also contains Amazon affiliate links.
-Thank you for supporting me and the companies I work with as sponsored posts help pay for the costs of running Chocolate Moosey, including website hosting and groceries for recipe development.
+Thank you for supporting me and the companies I work with as sponsored posts help pay for website hosting and groceries.